Below is a list of the equipment and necessary work area requirements for candidates completing the TypeWell Basic Skills Course.

 WiFi and linking hardware will be used when providing communication access services, after completing the Basic Skills Course.
 Linking between devices is not used in the initial phase of the course.

-Internet access directly from the laptop computer is NOT required during the Basic Skills Course.
-However, at the completion of each lesson, the candidate will need some way to transfer files from the training laptop to their online training account.
-This can be done by connecting the training laptop to the internet, or by transferring the files onto a flash drive which can then be transferred to another device used to log in to the training account.
+Internet access directly from the computer is NOT required during the Basic Skills Course.
+However, at the completion of each lesson, the candidate will need some way to transfer files from the training computer to their online training account.
+This can be done by connecting the training computer to the internet, or by transferring the files onto a flash drive which can then be transferred to another device used to log in to the training account.

 So, while you can work on the lessons while you are "offline," you still need to get online for a few minutes at the end of each lesson.